Tony-Hua1/rock-paper-scissors/README.md

 # rock-paper-scissors

-Create a rock paper scissors game that is playable through the console.
+Create a rock paper scissors game that is playable through the console